EricFan24/dafc-tax-breaks/README.md

 # DAFC Tax Breaks

+Leaflet.js map of tax breaks given by the Development Authority of Fulton County.
 See it in action here: https://ajcnewsapps.s3.amazonaws.com/2021/dafc-tax-breaks/index.html